Hibis5946/Interactive-map-of-locations-extracted-from-the-haunted-places-dataset-using-NASA-JPL-MEMEX/README.md

 <br>You can also do it manually by opening the GeoParser folder and create

 # Copy manually the following files, and paste in the newly dataset folder
+<br>Download the Haunted_places file containing the following files and paste it in the example folder
 - create-haunted-core.sh
 - add-haunted-fields.sh
 - Ingest-haunted-data

 # Copy manually your dataset.csv to the dataset folder

 # Modify the previous core, ingest files to match your current dataset schema